This post contains affiliate links, read my full disclosure policy here

 Sharing Content: I share about 60% other bloggers content and 40% of my own.
 My main sources for sharing is Feedly (which is how I follow other blogs) and Pinterest.

-Facebook: A typical Facebook user is a person that uses it as a news reader and stay on the platform all day.
+Facebook: These days, Facebook is all about paid promotion, so unlike the days when I first joined — it’s “pay-to-play” now.
+A typical Facebook user is a person that uses it as a news reader and stay on the platform all day.
 So it’s important to keep your activity levels up on your business page.
 My readers love inspiring decor photos and how-to videos.
-Facebook rewards public pages that bring in external content that increases engagement.
-These days, Facebook is all about paid promotion, so unlike the days when I first joined — it’s “pay-to-play” now.
-I schedule posts between 8am and midnight and post about every two hours, and when I share I @ tag every page including content that is not my own.
-As for promotion, I set a budget each month to promote my page or store, and I boost high performing posts (even if they don’t include my own content).
-I joined a number of Facebook groups that I find helpful as well on how to best grow your Facebook page.
+I now only post 1-2 times per day and get more engagement after hours.
+I answer every single response.
 My Shopify store is integrated with my public Facebook page and customers can complete their purchases entirely without ever leaving the platform, which is one of the reasons I love using it to promote my store.

 Twitter & Google+: I find that I can only focus on a few social media platforms at a time.
 That being said, I never neglect a platform completely.
-So Boardbooster helps me keep up my activity on both of these platforms.
+I randomly post to Twitter using BufferApp.
 I auto-schedule for both of these platforms and check in on occasion.